davidhu2000/react_redux_generator/README.md

 # React-Redux Generator

-This generator helps to create all the necessary files for react-redux application.
+This generator helps to create the necessary files for a react-redux application.
 It follows the file structure below.
 The `frontend` folder is stored at the root directory of the application.

 ```
 // example file structure